Rust-GCC/gccrs/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 (or disabled).

-The intention is that this be used within a subprogram when the given test expresion sums up all the work done so far in the subprogram, so that the rest of the subprogram can be verified (informally or formally) using only the entry preconditions, and the expression in this pragma.
+The intention is that this be used within a subprogram when the given test expression sums up all the work done so far in the subprogram, so that the rest of the subprogram can be verified (informally or formally) using only the entry preconditions, and the expression in this pragma.
 This allows dividing up